cdapio/cdap/docs/courses/source/exercises/e01_reactor_sdk.rst

 Exercise Summary
 ===================

-You should now be able to:
+You should now:

-- Perform basic Reactor operations of Start and Stop
+- Be able to perform basic Reactor operations of Start and Stop
-- Taken the Quickstart tour
+- Have taken the Quick Start tour
-- Use the Dashboard for basic operations
+- Be able to use the Dashboard for basic operations
-- Inject and Query Data through the Dashboard
+- Be able to inject and query data through the Dashboard
-- Modify an Application
+- Be able to modify an Application
-- Redeploy and restart an Application
+- Be able to redeploy and restart an Application

 ----